 At the cultural level, symptoms appear that locate the traumatic, unbearable thing that, as for subjective individual trauma, cannot be put into words.
 These are not only symptoms arising from the disruption of the Real into the symbolic-dependent political regime, as in civic protest; these also find expression in representative symptoms.
-A Regency example of a cultural symptom would be the Regent’s lack and unsatisfiable desire, expressed as the insatiable collection of aesthetic objects and the appetite of the gourmand—symptoms of a wealth that does not bring the lacking thing, the phallic prowess of the crown—bears witness to such trauma (family disfunction, forced marriage, political dissension; but also social injustice, starvation of the disenfranchised amid elitist profligacy).
+A Regency example of a cultural symptom would be the Regent’s lack and unsatisfiable desire expressed as the insatiable collection of aesthetic objects and the appetite of the gourmand—symptoms of a wealth that does not bring the lacking thing, the phallic prowess of the crown—bears witness to such trauma (family dysfunction, forced marriage, political dissension, but also social injustice and starvation of the disenfranchised amid elitist profligacy).
 But in between the individual and cultural expression lies the conditions for artistic identity and self-expression that are founded on the libidinal ties to language use and meaning: these are the wordplay and word games embedded in grammar and polysemy, metaphors and alliteration.
-If the symbolic register and the entrance into language regulate our self-identity and behavior as a sort of mechanism of conformity, then the foreclosure of the symbolic that a psychotic confronts in language use and word imagery means that metonymy may be more significant than metaphor for detecting desire and the difference between frisson and fracture in literary identity.
+If the symbolic register and the entrance into language regulate our self-identity and behavior as a sort of mechanism of conformity, then the foreclosure of the Symbolic that a psychotic confronts in language use and word imagery means that metonymy may be more significant than metaphor for detecting desire and the difference between frisson and fracture in literary identity.

-Essays into psychosis
+Essays into Psychosis